What is spasmodic dysphonia?

 - A mix of adductor and abductor types.
 This is quite rare.

-In all cases, voice breaks are irregular and uncontrolled.
+In all types, voice breaks are irregular and uncontrolled.
 The quality and sound of your voice may change on a daily basis or during the day.

 Involuntary and repetitious movement of the eyes, face, body, arms, and legs, jaws, lips, tongue, or neck may also be present.